Caren White is a Master Gardener and instructor at Home Gardeners School. She has been associated with Rutgers Gardens for over a decade.

 Primroses are easy to grow as long as you mimic their native woodland environment.
 Most gardeners purchase plants rather than grow these beauties from seed.
 They are best planted in the fall so that they have a chance to settle into their new homes and grow new roots before winter.

 You can also purchase plants in the spring.
 Most nurseries sell already blooming plants.
 Some gardeners prefer this because they can be sure of the colors of the flowers.
-Just don’t be surprised if the flowers die after you plan them in your garden.
+Just don’t be surprised if the flowers die after you plant them in your garden.
 Plants will very often shed their flowers so that they can devote energy to growing new roots in their new homes.
+Don't worry.
+They will bloom again next spring.

 Choose a semi-shady spot with rich humus soil.
 This will mimic their forest home.
 Plant your primroses 6 to 12 inches apart.
 Once the plants have finished blooming, prune away the dead flowers unless you want seeds.
 Since these plants do not hold up well during the heat of summer and start to look a bit ragged, be sure to surround them with other shade loving perennials that will grow and bloom during the summer and hide the unsightly primrose foliage.